PJM Glossary

 Point-to-Point Transmission Service

-The reservation and transmission of capacity and energy on either a firm or non-firm basis from the Point(s) of Receipt to the Point(s) of Delivery.
+Point-to-point transmission service is the reservation and transmission of capacity and energy on either a firm or non-firm basis from the point(s) or receipt to the point(s) of delivery.

 Pool-Scheduled Resource